vegeta2op/Academic-App/README.md

  VER 1.0
  ---
 Changes
- - > Session login for Teacher .
+ -  Session login , password stored in bcrypt
- - > Only AMC College adderss email
+ -  SQL alchemy implemented with Flask forms
- - > Fixed Regression Model for Prediction
+ -  Fixed an issue where the marks weren't being Updated
- - > A major Update soon
+ -  Fixed Login and Signup issues where users had multiple instanes of email